Dimfred/circuit_how_to/README.md

 I will make the dataset public after my thesis.
 So not only are you helping me, but you are helping to contribute to the biggest publicly available dataset of hand-drawn electrical circuits.

+The one submitting the most circuits will receive a pack of ultra high quality chocolates.
+If that is not a good motivation I don't know what is :)

 ## Status Quo

 - 140 drawings